-The summer holidays are a great time to get outdoors and try some science activities, most of these are easy to prepare and great fun as well.
+The summer holidays are a great time to get outdoors and try some science experiments and investigations.
+I’ve chosen some of my favourite summer science experiments to keep the kids busy all holiday long!

 Freeze a sheet of ice and try some ice painting.
 This is a great activity for learning about melting and properties of materials as you can try placing different types of paper on top of the ice to see which absorb the most paint.